calltelemetry/calltelemetry/docs/licensing.md

-All licensing is free and unlimited right now.
+All licensing is free and unlimited during Beta Preview.

 Development versions will expire 12-31-2020.

-Final licensing structure is to be determined.
+This date may be extended.